Philadelphia launches pre-K program funded by soda tax

-PHILADELPHIA (AP) — Thousands of Philadelphia toddlers are starting 2017 in a city pre-kindergarten program, launched this week alongside a new sugary beverage tax created to fund it.
+PHILADELPHIA (AP) — Thousands of Philadelphia toddlers have started 2017 in a citywide pre-kindergarten program as a new sugary beverage tax created to fund it hit store shelves.

-More than 2,000 children started the first phase of the pre-K program.
-Locations were prioritized to enroll children in the highest-need neighborhoods.
+The city launched the pre-K program this week with more than 2,000 children enrolled at 90 locations.
+The 3- and 4-year-olds don’t have to come from families of certain income levels, but the free program targets high-need neighborhoods.

-Democratic Mayor Jim Kenney proposed the tax last year as a way to establish universal pre-K.
+During the enrollment period this fall, officials received more than 3,700 calls.
+Over 2,200 families applied, and the city expects to have all of those applications completed by the end of January.

 Most Read Stories